CHSS Advice Line

 “After my very first call, I felt so much better about myself.
 It really was a lifeline for me and I know they’ve helped so many others through dark times,” says Debbie.

-“The nurses are absolutely worth their weight in gold – I don’t know what I would’ve done without their help and their friendship.
+“The Advice Line practitioners are absolutely worth their weight in gold – I don’t know what I would’ve done without their help and their friendship.
 I would’ve been lost without them.”

 Read Debbie’s story